Wordpress Custom Headers

 3. Admin styles

 You’ve styled the header for the web site itself, but there’s a little bit more to do still.
-You see, Wordpress allows the user to preview their changes in the admin panel, so you have to set some styles for that as well.
+You see, WordPress allows the user to preview their changes in the admin panel, so you have to set some styles for that as well.
 You can use (almost) the same code as before, but make sure to add any code that you have in your regular style sheet that applies to the header so that they admin preview and the actual site display the same way.
 For example, the code for the theme I’m working on at the moment looks like this:

 The most important thing to note is the function name.
 Make sure it’s different than the name of the first function.
 Other than that, just use the styles from the first function along with any header related styles you have in your stylesheet.